c6o/docs/content/concepts/monetization.md

 ### Pricing per Edition

 Each edition can have distinctly different pricing structures.
-However, each edition can only contain a single type of tiering system.
+However, each edition can only contain a single type of tier.

 > [!WIP]
 > Advanced pricing mechanisms are still in progress